JTS88/HTMLScrubber/README.md

 This scrubber is targeted at NLP usage by maintaining as much of the text formatting as possible.
 You can always use regex to remove everything bettwen the tag charaters `<>` or BeautifulSoup which does a good job but doesn't handle some things well, like table data.

+This scrubber uses the built-in HTMLParser class so no additional packages are required.

 Some paragraph parsers look for two consecutive newlines to determine paragraph boundaries.
 The HTMLScrubber will ensure that text marked with paragraph tags `<p></p>` Have empty lines above and below.
-Table headings and data will also be laid out closer to what the browser would display.
+Table headings and data will also be laid out closer to what the browser would display instead of putting each column on a separate line.

 ## Usage
 There are two static convenience functions, one to read an input string and one to read from a file.